jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-05.md

 ---

-## Proposition 5

-The existence of Cod is known solely {rom the consideration of his nature.
+## Proposition 5: The existence of God is known solely from the consideration of his nature

 Proof: To say that something is contained in the nature or concept of a thing is the same as to say that it is true of that thing (Def.
 9).